italia/daf-replicate-ingestion/km4city-to-kafka.md

 - Integrate Avro classes generation in Maven
 - Add docker-compose.yml and a Dockerfile in order to give a complete (local) testing environment
-- Add main entry point and document its usage
-- Periodically trigger ingestion
-- REST endpoint to request ingestion of specific services
+- Explain how to use the microservice
-- Test with DAF's Kafka cluster
+- Test with a Kafka cluster